lambdao-dev/lambdao-dev.github.io/_posts/2024-09-17-TheCostofOpenSource.md

 But think of it this way: eating healthy may come with an upfront cost, but what’s the long-term price of not eating healthy?

 So, in the end, what currency would you prefer to spend: your time now, or dealing with long-term consequences later?

+[^topo]: it's a pun with https://en.wikipedia.org/wiki/Clopen_set, but in many case it would be better described as Schrödinger's openness, which would take meaning depending on the interest of the parent company.